Poulpillow/S4_POO/README.md

 - 🟡 Guess the number
     - Improvement to do : anticipate player's errors (put anything that is not an integer)
 - 🟡 Hangman
-    - Warning : it works only if there are no duplicated letter in the word !
 - 🟡 Adding a menu
 - 🔴 Noughts and Crosses
 - 🔴 Connect 4